Term 3, Edition 10 - 18 July 2025

 As we embark on this new term, I encourage all students to approach the coming months with enthusiasm—embracing new opportunities and experiencing new co-curricular challenges.

-We look forward to Year 11 students attending their two-day residential retreat next Monday.
+We look forward to Year 11 students attending their two-day Residential Retreat next Monday.
 This significant event offers an invaluable opportunity for reflection and personal growth, marking the beginning of their journey in leadership.
 I wish to express my sincere gratitude to the dedicated staff members who will accompany and guide our students throughout this enriching experience.

 May the term ahead be filled with success, personal development, and a deepening sense of community.
-I look forward to meeting families at our forthcoming events and wish everyone a rewarding and inspiring Semester 2.
+I look forward to meeting families at our upcoming events and wish everyone a rewarding and inspiring Semester 2.

 Year 9 Parent Engagement Evening – Consent Education

-On Tuesday evening, July 22nd we are welcoming our Consent Education and Respectful Relationships specialist, Ms Caitlin Humphreys for our Year 9 Parent Engagement Evening.
+On Tuesday evening, 22 July we are welcoming our Consent Education and Respectful Relationships specialist, Ms Caitlin Humphrys for our Year 9 Parent Engagement Evening.
 As part of our Year 9 HPE curriculum our students are learning about respectful and unhealthy relationships, consent, protective behaviours, sexting, contraception, sexually transmitted infections, pornography and help-seeking skills.
 This unit supports students in becoming confident and respectful individuals who actively contribute to a positive and inclusive society.

-Ms Humphreys has been integral in our staff and student consent education across 2025 and has designed a presentation for our Year 9 Parent community.
+Ms Humphrys has been integral in our staff and student consent education across 2025 and has designed a presentation for our Year 9 Parent community.
 The presentation will begin at 5:30pm in the Auditorium and we look forward to welcoming you all then.

-Year 7 And 8 Cyberbullying ‘Eyes Open Social Media' Presentation
+Year 7 and 8 Cyberbullying ‘Eyes Open Social Media' Presentation

 Friendly Reminders